apenella/go-docker-builder/README.md

         `-- path.go
 ```

-On this folder is found the docker build logic.
-Build must be defined by `DockerBuildOption` struct, which is, mainly, a `"github.com/docker/docker/api/types"` `ImageBuildOptions`options struct subset.
+Build details are defined on `DockerBuildOption` struct, which is, mainly, a `"github.com/docker/docker/api/types"` `ImageBuildOptions`options struct subset.
 ```go
 type DockerBuildOptions struct {
 	// ImageName is the name of the image